4-H Advisory Council

 All 4-H youth are eligible for a $40 scholarship from 4-H Council to attend 4-H events.
 Thank you to Spartan Motors for your donation which is making this scholarship possible!
 To learn more and apply for the scholarship, please view the form below.

 All 4-H youth enrolled in the dairy project are eligible to receive a scholarship for the registration fee for 4-H events (the event does not have to be dairy-related).
 Funds are limited to a maximum of $200 and 2 events per person per year.
 Example events could include: 4-H Exploration Days, Kettunen Center workshops, 4-H Capitol Experience, Citizenship Washington Focus and more.
 If you have questions about the 4-H event you would like to attend, please contact the Extension office.
 To receive the scholarship, fill out and return the form below to the 4-H Council treasurer.

-Award applications for 2020 are due to the Extension office by November 15.
-Awards are for achievements from the 2019-2020 4-H program year.
+Award applications for 2020-2021 are due to the Extension office by September 17.
+Awards are for achievements from the 2020-2021 4-H program year.
 Award winners will be invited to and recognized at the annual Participation Celebration Banquet (formerly the Volunteer Celebration Banquet).
 Banquet date TBD in early November; we are currently planning for an in-person banquet but are monitoring COVID-19 conditions and this may be subject to change (all award nominees will be notified in advance of any changes).

 Learning, completing a project and recognition are important parts of the 4-H program.
 Recognition enhances the member’s self-esteem, increases his or her motivation to learn, encourages involvement in 4-H, develops new responsibilities, and allows them to set new goals.
 You have the opportunity to make this happen with youth whom you feel have made significant achievements in 4-H by nominating them for a county award.